Kids and Cultures Camp returns for 11th year

 Campers will "visit" a different country each day, create their own travel scrapbooks, and receive a Kids and Cultures Camp T-shirt.

-"Destinations" this year include Egypt, Haiti, Hawaii, Italy, and India.
+"Destinations" this year include Egypt, Haiti, Venezuela, Hawaii, and India.
 Find more information.

 Check out photos and videos from previous years.